Is St. Mary School accredited?

 Is there help available for students with educational or other difficulties?

-- St. Mary School employs a full time Learning Resource Teacher for the purpose of helping classroom teachers develop strategies to gather educational and functional information to screen and/or help a student who is experiencing some type of difficulty.
+St. Mary School employs a full time Learning Resource Teacher and a part time Resource Assistant for the purpose of helping classroom teachers develop strategies to gather educational and functional information to screen and/or help a student who is experiencing some type of difficulty.
 This teacher also works with individuals, or small groups, should a particular strategy be determined.

 Will teachers tell the parents if they notice any educational or likewise difficulties?

 Yes.
 Teachers always communicate problems they see with parents.
 In some cases, parents notice things first – teachers want to know when this is the case.

 Why parents choose Saint Mary School?